alainrk/cashout/README.md

 - **Intelligent Intent Routing**: Just type naturally, no commands needed.
 The AI understands whether you want to add a transaction, check your weekly summary, search, edit, delete, or export.
 Simply say "show me this week", "delete expense" or "irish pub 4.50" and the bot figures out the rest.
 If there is no match or you prefer to do otherwise, you can always fall back to a completely deterministic and classic flow.
 - **Smart Categorization**: Automatically assigns the right category based on your description.
+- **Duplicate Detection**: The AI detects when a new transaction looks like a recent one already saved and asks you to confirm before storing it, preventing accidental double-entries.
 - **Flexible Date Recognition**: Understands various date formats (dd/mm, dd-mm-yyyy, "yesterday", etc.).
 - **Multi-language Support**: Works with transaction descriptions in any language.